Stamp1t/typespeed-test-for-coders/README.md

 -the timer will start as soon as you type something in the Textbox

--the highlighter in the box at the stop of the screen will always show you which word you are supposed to type next
+-the highlighter in the box at the top of the screen will always show you which word you are supposed to type next

 -the program will display your current typespeed